About Menstrual Hygiene Day

 It catalyses a growing, global movement for MHM and supports partnerships at global, regional, national and local level.
 MH Day also creates opportunities for advocacy for the integration of MHM into global, national and local policies, programmes and projects.

-WASH United is the initiator of MH Day in 2013 and acts as its International Secretariat.
-As the International Secretariat, WASH United coordinates MH Day and manages the MH Day Alliance of more than 410 partner organisations.
+WASH United is the initiator of MH Day in 2013.
+WASH United coordinates MH Day, develops overal campaign content and manages the MH Day network of more than 410 partner organisations.

 To create a world in which every woman and girl can manage her menstruation in a hygienic way – wherever she is – in privacy, safety and with dignity.